holdybot/holdybot/README.md

     INSERT INTO tenant (host, email, activated) VALUES ('my-greatest-parking-app-for-my-best-company.com', 'myemail@example.com', true);

-Since now, you should be able to log in to the app with your email if you have correctly configured the smtp and recaptcha v2.
+Since now, you should be able to log in to the app with your email if you have correctly configured the smtp and hcaptcha.
 There is an option to configure open id connect login, which is the preferred way of using it.
 There are currently available providers for Facebook, Azure (Microsot/Office365), Google and Linked in login.

 Check the wiki